-The answers are contained in our new report, Grassroots-led Campaigns: Lessons from the new frontier of grassroots-powered campaigning, authored by veteran progressive digital strategist Colin Holtz, and drawing upon interviews with Change.org, MoveOn.org, Avaaz.org, 38 Degrees, CampaignsByYou, CREDO Mobilize, GetUp!
+In 2014, we set out to find answers to those questions and outlined them in Grassroots-Led Campaigns: Lessons From the New Frontier of Grassroots-Powered Campaigning.
+Authored by veteran progressive digital strategist Colin Holtz, this report draws upon interviews with Change.org, MoveOn.org, Avaaz.org, 38 Degrees, CampaignsByYou, CREDO Mobilize, GetUp!
 CommunityRun, and more.

 Presented in a quick and digestible slide deck format, the report is intended for a range of audiences, from executive directors seeking a quick overview, to practitioners searching for best practices, to media outlets and individuals looking for a better understanding of this rapidly growing model.